OmarShehata/csta-materials/README.md

 ### 3. It provides a standard to aspire to

+Something that many students never get to see throughout their education is examples of well written, readable code.
+It's proof that naming your variables well isn't just something you do to make your teacher happy.

 ### 4. Start with a broken build

+One common problem we've faced is that students will get distracted by _playing_ the game before they get to digging into the code.
+One easy way to fix that is to start with a version that has a minor error or bug that prevents them from playing, and the first task being to fix that before they test out the game.

 ### 5. Provide guided early wins

+This is especially important for beginners.
+A large codebase can be intimidating if you don't know where to start.
+Point them to lines of code where their changes will have visible consequences.
+Better yet, provide an example of how to _find_ something in the code (sometimes, just guessing that the jump code will have the word "jump" somewhere in it and CTRL+F in the file is a good start).

 ### 6. It's ideal for group work